Diego2gonzalez/java-scholar-api/README.md

     1. Search by name to list authors and their IDs.
     2. Search by ID to get a detailed profile.
 - **REST API Consumption:** Makes GET requests to the SerpApi to retrieve data from Google Scholar.
+- **Database Integration:** Saves author articles to a MySQL database with user confirmation.
-- **JSON Mapping:** Uses the Gson library to automatically convert JSON responses from the API into Java objects.
+- **JSON Mapping:** Uses the Gson library to automatically convert JSON responses into Java objects.
 - **Error Handling:** Validates API responses and handles potential connection or API errors.
-- **Console Interface:** An interactive application that guides the user through the search process.

 ## Technology Stack